Skip to main content

 • which areas of the system are visible

-• how actions in the system are tracked
+• how actions in the system can be traced

-Users and teams are managed in the area Settings → User Management → Users and Teams.
+Users and teams are managed in the area Settings → User Administration → Users and Teams.

 Teams and Organizational Responsibilities

 Teams represent the organizational structure within Enneo.
-They can represent departments, locations, or service providers, for instance.
-The team structure influences, among other things:
+For example, they can represent departments, locations, or service providers.
+The team structure influences among other things:

 • visibility of tickets